10 minutes Reading time

 Here’s what PageSpeed Insights identified as the top 5 fastest brands:

-Read more about the importance of page speed here.
+Read more about the importance of page speed.

 This report is completely free.
+Check out our other Food & Drink industry reports – they’re free too!
 We make these reports in order to understand our markets better and to build strong relationships with the brands we analyse.
 If you feel this report will provide you with positive insight about your brand, feel free to download it now using the form above.

 If you can’t find your brand in our report, no need to worry.
 Simply get in touch with us and we’ll create a personal report including your brand which you can use to improve your SEO strategy.